April 6, 2023

 Cumberland Gap which was at the intersection of TN, KY, and VA – we had no idea there was so much history there, with it being the spot that opened up exploration into the west by Daniele Boone

-Nashville! – This was our first big city of the trip and we had so much delicious food there.
-We were also impressed with how dog friendly the city was (we were able to bring our pup to a lot of great restaurants)
+Nashville! – This was our first big city on the trip and we had so much delicious food there.
+We were also impressed with how dog-friendly the city was (we were able to bring our pup to a lot of great restaurants)

 Birmingham, Alabama – lots of history in this city during the civil rights movement

 New Orleans – also a lot of delicious food, visited the French Quarter, NOLA City Bark which was an amazing dog park, this was one of the few cities that we stayed in for more than 1 night